apnelson1/Matroid/readme.md

 * Matroid duality : Mathlib/Data/Matroid/Dual
 * Restricting a matroid to a set, and the restriction order : Mathlib/Data/Matroid/Restrict

 Topics in this repo are listed below.
-Those towards the bottom are currently a bit stale, and need some cosmetic updates to make them work again with a few months of mathlib changes.

 * Free and co-free matroids : Matroid/Constructions/Basic
 * Isomorphism : Matroid/Equiv